Proj221/DemoVer1_Huawei/README.md

 + set sanity drop rate with 4 levels, student would loss level1 + level2 when they are listening, but only level1 when they are idling
 + refactor

+## Ep34_Add sanity zero BB
++ add sanity zero check in BB for seperate sanity high, low with zero
++ when sanity drops to zero, AI would increase sanity value, assuming they are in chating with others